French Restoration style: Music

 The composers most performed in the part of the period were the work of composers of the pre-revolutionary period, Gluck, Sacchini and Spontini, but new composers soon appeared, including Carl Maria von Weber, who arrived from Germany, and staged a highly-successful French version of the first romantic German opera, Der Freischütz, or The Marksman, in 1824.

 The most successful musical theater of the period was the Théâtre-Italien, which performed in the Salle Favart in Paris; it produced the a series of operas by the most famous composer of the period, Gioachino Rossini, including The Barber of Seville in 1819.
 Rossini moved to Paris in 1824, and was named Director of Music and Staging at the Théâtre-Italien.
 Only Italian works were presented, always in Italian.
 Rossini became the most prominent figure of the Paris musical world, writing the music for the coronation of Charles X in 1824.

 In 1820, a Bonapartist assassinated the Duke of Berry at the Paris opera house on rue de Richelieu.
 King Louis XVIII ordered the immediate closing, and then the demolition, of the Opera House.
 The Opera moved to the Salle Le Peletier, where it remained for fifty years.
-This theater was the scene of the birth of the first French grand opera, and the first romantic opera, with the premier of La muette de Portici by Auber in July 1829.
+This theater was the scene of the birth of the first French grand opera, and the first romantic opera, with the premiere of La muette de Portici by Auber on 29 February 1828.
 The theme of this opera, the rebellion of the people of Naples against Spanish rule, was particularly romantic and revolutionary.
 A performance of the opera in Brussels in 1830 led to riots, followed by a real revolution.
 Wagner attended a performance and wrote, "it was something entirely new; no one had seen a subject of an opera so current; it was the first true musical drama in five acts entirely provided with all the elements of tragedy, and notable also for its tragic ending."